 - The orientation of the property

 Some websites allow you to make this type of estimate.

 Estimating the price of the property is not enough because you will have to anticipate additional costs, such as notary fees (7 to 8% of the sale price), moving expenses, and any work to be done.
 To negotiate the price of the house, it will be necessary to take into account the total cost of the purchase of the house in Collioure, including expenses.

 3. Evaluate the work to be done

-The work to be donewill determine the total cost of the property purchase, so it is a good negotiation argument.
+The work to be carried out will determine the total cost of the property purchase, so it's a good negotiating point.